cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-The IBCRouter struct MUST be set by the application modules during the module setup to carry out the application registration procedure.
+The proper registration of the application callbacks in the local `IBCRouter`, is responsibility of the chain.
+Without this registration process, the packets cannot be processed by the application.

 - The `MAX_TIMEOUT_DELTA` is intendend as the max difference between currentTimestamp and timeoutTimestamp that can be given in input.